ptr-br/NYC-Airbnb-Dashboard/README.md

 This app displays Airbnb rentals in New York Ctiy.
 Choose your boroughs and a price to show off only the possibilities you can afford.

 ## Snapshots
-Get an impression of the appliction without using it by yourself with a give and these snapshots.
+Get an impression of the appliction without using it by yourself.

 ![animated1](snapshots/gif.gif)